mikalv/msgr/reverse/official_client_recorder/README.md

 - Optional injection of a custom JavaScript automation script to reproduce deterministic flows.
 - Lossless capture of request/response metadata, payloads (when enabled), and WebSocket events.
 - Session files saved under `captures/` with timestamped filenames for easy cataloguing.
+- Optional resource export: persist decoded HTTP responses (JS blobs, protobuf bundles, etc.) to disk for deeper reverse-engineering.
+- Auto-generate prettified companions for JSON/JS assets when `prettier` is available, making captures easier to search and diff.

 ## Prerequisites
 - Node.js 18+